Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Introduction

 It is well-known that endowing spaces of formal pseudo-differential operators with rigorous manifold structures derived from topological structures on infinite dimensional vector spaces, is a non-trivial issue.
 For example, we may recall that there is no natural Lie group attached to the algebra of differential operators on $S^1$ (see \cite[Sect.
 4]{KZ}, \cite[II.4.4]{KW}, or \cite[Chp.
 10]{GR}), and that the manifolds modelled on ``direct limit of ILH algebras'' appearing in \cite[Section 5]{ARS1} possess underlying topological structures which need to be treated with extreme care, since there appear, e.g., locally convex topological vector spaces which are not complete.
 We need groups such as the one mentioned above in order to establish a smooth version of Mulase's factorization, our main tool for proving well-posedness.
 Our constructions in a Fr\"olicher setting are indeed flexible and user-friendly enough so that they allow us to distinguish clearly which properties depend on smoothness or on topology.
 In our approach via Fr\"olicher Lie groups, properties where topology appears, such as integration, are clearly delimited.
 On the other hand, properties which we obtain via differentiation, which are numerous, are also explicitly described.
 Moreover, see Remark \ref{comp}, our chosen approach is compatible with more standard settings, in the sense that smoothness in the Fr\"olicher category coincides with smoothness in the (restricted) category of the ($c^\infty$-)convenient setting \cite{KM} and with Gateaux smoothness for Fr\'echet manifolds.
 These facts allow us to carry out, without using topological arguments which could lead us to restricting the field of applications, explicit computations leading, for example, to the announced smooth version of Mulase's factorization, to solving the Cauchy problem and to a rigorous hamiltonian formulation for the KP hierarchy.
-They also allow us to examine explicit examples: motivated by the theory of pseudo-differential operators with rough coefficients, see \cite{Marsch1988}, we propose a deformed KP hierarchy and we prove that its Cauchy problem can be solved.
-Finally, we also compare briefly these solutions to deformed KP to those described in \cite{MST2002,Sh1986} for KP-I equation.
+They also allow us to examine explicit examples: motivated by the theory of pseudo-differential operators with rough coefficients, see \cite{Marsch1988}, we propose a deformed KP hierarchy and we remark briefly that its solutions determine solutions to the KP-II equation as it appears for instance in \cite{Bourg1993,Sh1986}.